-One of those additions to the Bankruptcy Code prohibits lawyers from advising those filing bankruptcy from incurring new debt.
+One of those additions to the Bankruptcy Code prohibits lawyers from advising those filing bankruptcy to incur new debt.
 The statute makes no distinction about the kind of debt involved or the purpose served by the loan.

 Lawyers are not to advise incurring new debt.

 But I’m not your lawyer, so I can tell you what you need to know about cars.
 Or really about car loans, since I know nothing about cars beyond that.

 The IRS standards, on which the means test is based, allowed a debtor deduct a certain amount per month to acquire a car.
 Courts were split on whether you had to have a car payment to get the ownership allowance.